fanglingsu/vimb/faq.md

     tabbed -c vimb -e

+## User-Scripts does not seem to have any effect
+{:#user-scripts}

+The precedance of the user style is lower than that of the website so you have to mark your style definition to have higher priority.

+    a:link {color: #0f0 !important;}

 ## How to change the colors of the hints?

 Vimb hints can be styled by the user style-sheet